memo/ofStateManagerCocoa/README.md

 Instructions
 ===================

-Place bilderbuchi's ofStateManager folder containing the python scripts next to the ofStateManagerCocoa.app application bundle, and run ofStateManagerCocoa.app.
+Place bilderbuchi's ofStateManager folder containing the python scripts next to the ofStateManagerCocoa.app application bundle (currently in the ./bin folder), and run ofStateManagerCocoa.app.

 i.e. the folder structure should be:
 ./ofStateManagerCocoa.app